Surface code compilation via edge-disjoint paths: Comparison of EDPC with existing approaches

 \subsection{Surface code compilation by Pauli-based computation}

 One well-established surface code compilation approach is known as \emph{Pauli-based computation}, which is described in \cite{Litinski2019}.
 For an algorithm expressed in terms of Clifford and $T$ gates, Pauli-based computation first involves re-expressing the algorithm as a sequence of joint multi-qubit Pauli measurements along with additional ancilla qubits prepared in $T$ states.
 This re-expressed circuit has no Clifford operations, and the circuit depth can be straight-forwardly deduced from the input circuit since each $T$ gate results in two~\cite{Chamberland2021} joint Pauli measurements\footnote{ In the scheme presented in~\cite{Litinski2019} only one joint Pauli measurement is needed per $T$ gate, but additional features are required of the surface code such as twist defects which were avoided in~\cite{Chamberland2021}, and which we have avoided in this paper.}.
 This re-expression of the circuit essentially comes from first replacing each $T$ gate by a small gate teleportation circuit consisting of an ancilla in a $T$ state and a two-qubit joint Pauli measurement, and then commuting all Clifford operations to the end of the circuit.
-The main advantage of the Pauli-based computation approach is that all Cliffords are removed from the input circuit.
+The main advantage of the Pauli-based computation approach is that all Cliffords are removed from the input circuit, resulting in no cost for \cnot{} circuits in \cref{tab:comparison}.

 That said, this approach has a major drawback.
 When a Clifford circuit is commuted through a two-qubit joint Pauli measurement, it is transformed into Pauli measurements which can have support on all logical qubits.
 Therefore, the resulting circuit may contain measurements with large overlapping support that need to be performed sequentially (even when the $T$ gates in the input circuit were acting on disjoint qubits during the same time step).
-The sequential nature of the joint measurements causes a fixed rate of $T$-state consumption that does not grow with the number of logical qubits.
-A limited rate of $T$-state consumption can lead to a large space-time cost for circuits with many $T$ gates per time step.
+The sequential nature of the joint measurements causes a fixed rate of $T$-state consumption that does not grow with the number of logical qubits and results in a $\bigtheta{k}$ depth for $k$ parallel rotations, as listed in \cref{tab:comparison}.
+The depth for parallel rotations is signifcantly higher than EDPC and could lead to a larger space-time cost for circuits with many $T$ gates per time step.

 A modified version of this Pauli-based computation compilation algorithm can be used to implement more $T$ gates in parallel~\cite[Section~5.1]{Litinski2019}.
 However, as highlighted in~\cite[Section~V.A]{Chamberland2021}, this results in a significant increase of total logical space-time cost when compared to the standard Pauli-based computation compilation algorithm, even when disregarding the increased $T$-factory costs that would be needed to achieve a higher $T$ state production rate.